 Crossover

 Hey, Mr. Curiosity by Jason Mraz does exactly that.
-One of my favourite songs is Girl in 14G, which somehow holds pop, jazz, and opera all at once - brilliantly delivered by Kristin Chenoweth.
+It's so exciting!
+One of my absolutely favourite songs is Girl in 14G, which somehow holds pop, jazz, and opera all at once - brilliantly delivered by Kristin Chenoweth.
 Or think about the fabulous Bohemian Rhapsody.
 The Barcelona album by Freddie Mercury and Montserrat Caballé takes it even further: bold, theatrical, and completely unapologetic in its mix of styles.

 And then there are operatic interpretations of pop songs.
-Un-break My Heart (Regresa a Mí) becomes a dramatic Spanish-language aria in the hands of Il Divo.
-Susan Boyle brings a classical, almost hymn-like quality to John Lennon's Imagine.
-On youtube you will find several operatic takes on Chandelier, including this one, sung by my friend Louise.
+Toni Braxton's Un-break My Heart becomes operatic Regresa a Mí in the hands of Il Divo.
+Or listen to this fantastic operatic take on Chandelier, sung by my friend Louise.

 Some singers have a natural ease in a more classical sound, yet feel drawn to contemporary repertoire.
 Kate Bush comes to mind.
 Others start in pop or musical theatre and discover a different colour in their voice along the way.